 Borough has been a lively area since prehistoric times, but it became a bustling trade centre when the Romans founded Londinium around 43 AD.
 Its position on the Thames and proximity to London Bridge has ensured it’s remained a trading hub ever since.
-Borough is now dominated by Borough Market, which gives the area its reputation as a foodie's paradise.
+Though these days Borough is dominated by Borough Market, which gives the area its reputation as a foodie paradise.
 Generally, the best restaurants are in or very near the market but, if you know where you’re looking, you can find some gems hidden away.
 The bars and pubs are more spread out but are worth a little walk.
 Which is just as well, given how much you’re guaranteed to eat in Borough.

-Things to do in Borough
+Restaurants in Borough

 Arabica manages to capture the golden age of the Levant solely through its great food and buzzy vibe – visual short-cuts such as belly dancers and ‘Arabian Nights’ murals are kicked to the kerb in favour of a more modern cliché (London’s ever popular bare-brick-and-filament-bulb decor).
 Dishes hail from all corners of the Middle East and neighbouring countries.
 For drinks, try Lebanese, Syrian, Israeli or Turkish wines, or one of the spectacular cocktails.
 Table-turning is strict, but Levantine-style hospitality means you won’t feel rushed.